How do I use VBA code in PowerPoint

 Note: If you're using PowerPoint on the web or a mobile device (iPhone, iPad, Android), either stop reading now or switch to a Windows or Mac desktop version before continuing.
 VBA only works in desktop versions of PowerPoint.

-You may prefer to use this mini-site I created for a VB Programming session I did at PPTLive.
+You might like to view this mini-site I created for a VB Programming session I did at Presentation Summit.
 The setup info is outdated, but the how-to-code examples are still valid.

 Or this tutorial in PDF format.
 Same caveat applies.